-- Without loss of generality, assume $w_i \leq W$ for all i. - Otherwise, item i is redundant. - V is a lower bound on OPT. - Picking an item with value V is a legitimate choice.
+- Without loss of generality, assume $w_i \leq W$ for all i. - Otherwise, item i is redundant and can be removed early on. - V is a lower bound on OPT. - Picking one single item with value V is a legitimate choice.